iam-aishwaryajoy/Vehicle-Routing-Problem/README.md

 * Predicts the time required for specific orders based on historical data and relevant features.
 * Helps plan and manage delivery schedules effectively.
 * The Random Forest model has a significantly lower MSE (20.48) compared to Linear Regression (42.72).
 This suggests that the Random Forest model's predictions are closer to the actual values.
 The Random Forest model has an R² Score of 0.77, which is substantially better than Linear Regression's 0.51.
-* Hypertuning RF model using the accuracy metric which is calculated based on minimum tolerance of 5 minutes.
-Is_accurate is a boolean array which indicate whether predictions falls within the difference of five minutes.
+* Hypertuning RF model using the mean squred error.
+A custom accuracy metric which is calculated based on minimum tolerance of 0.9 minutes.
+It indicate whether predictions falls within the difference of one minute.
+* Training accuracy is improved to 91.47 and testing accuracy to 91.3%.

 ### Optimal Route Prediction:
 * Uses advanced algorithms to determine the optimal set of routes for a fleet of vehicles.
 * Minimizes travel time and distance, thereby improving delivery efficiency and reducing operational costs.

-## Getting Started
-### Prerequisites
-* Python 3.11 or higher
+* Open Street map is used to plot map and find shortest distance.

 ## Project Structure
 * data/: Directory containing the dataset.